-- Parallelism is done on type-2 branches of a type-1 node. - May not be able to use a large number of processors efficiently. - Load balancing is not good. - ▶ The ratio between the amount of the largest work and the amount of the lightest work on a processor. - Synchronization overhead is large. - When the first branch is usually not the best branch, then the overhead is huge. - Achieve a speed-up of 4.1 for 8 processors and 4.6 for 16 processors. - ▶ Limited speed-up: within 5. - Improvements: - ▶ When a processor is idle, it helps out a busy processor by sharing its tasks. - ▶ Observe some improvements, but not much.
+- Parallelism is done on type-2 branches of a type-1 node. - May not be able to use a large number of processors efficiently. - Load balancing is not good. - ▶ The ratio between the amount of the largest work on a PE and the amount of the lightest work on another PE. - Synchronization overhead is large. - When the first branch is usually not the best branch, then the overhead is huge. - Achieve a speed-up of 4.1 for 8 processors and 4.6 for 16 processors. - ▶ Poor scalability. - ▷ Limited speed-up: within 5. - Improvements: - ▶ When a processor is idle, it helps out a busy processor by sharing its tasks. - ▷ Observe some improvements, but not much.